Road trip music is so important. Be sure to check out these tips for creating a road trip playlist to make your perfect one.

 Now, it’s so much fun for Pete to download music onto his phone and play it during our road trips.

 When we drove to Fayetteville for the first time, he downloaded a bunch of my favorite albums and played them the entire time I was driving.
 That made the drive fly by because I was able to sing along as I drove.

 When we went to Myrtle Beach last year, he downloaded my favorite album from one of my favorite bands and played it the whole way down.

 Affiliate links are included in this post and Drugstore Divas may make a small commission if you use them.

 Figure out how long you’ll be driving.

 The biggest plus for making a playlist versus relying on the radio is the lack of repeats.
 Top 40 stations basically play the … well, I suppose they’re supposed to play the same 40 songs over and over, but it seems like the same 15 on are replay.
-And that’s cool if you really like Demi Lovato’s new song, but I’m over it.
+And that’s cool if you really like Bruno Mars’ new song that’s not even new anymore, but I’m over it.